sadjow/codex-cli-nix/README.md

 ## License

+This Nix packaging is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The Nix packaging is open source.
-OpenAI Codex CLI itself is proprietary software - see [OpenAI's terms](https://openai.com/terms) for details.
+OpenAI Codex CLI itself is licensed under the Apache-2.0 License - see [OpenAI's repository](https://github.com/openai/codex) for details.

 ## Contributing